openebs/openebs/community/README.md

 # Welcome to OpenEBS Community

 This is a meta-repository for OpenEBS.
-Here, you will find links to various artifacts related to documentation, e2e tests and code related to building and deploying OpenEBS.
+Here, you will find links to various artifacts related to documentation, e2e tests, and code related to building and deploying OpenEBS.

 Nevertheless, below find a list of many general channels, groups and meetings devoted to OpenEBS.